shijusisobhan/Machine-Learning-in-Bioinformatics/README.md

 ## Prerequisites
 1. You are familiar with basic machine learning techniques (eg: Linear Regression)
-2. You have basic knowledge of R programming
+2. You have basic knowledge of R\python programming

 ## Workflow
 1. Introduction to basic terminologies in ML and Regularization